Patient education: Wolff-Parkinson-White syndrome (Beyond the Basics)

 The risk of a major complication is low, about 3 percent, with the primary risks being damage to the blood vessels or nerves in the thigh, bleeding, infection, perforation of the heart, and heart block requiring a pacemaker.
 The risk of specific complications depends in part on the location of the accessory pathway and which critical structures are nearby.

-Medications — Medications can prevent recurrences of the tachycardia in some patients.
-Patients who have tachycardia infrequently may be given medications to use during an episode.
+Medications — Medications can prevent recurrences of tachycardia in some patients with WPW, but they are usually used only in patients who are not candidates for ablation or surgery.
+These patients may be given medications to use during an episode or to take daily to prevent the arrhythmia.
 They may also be taught to perform maneuvers (eg, Valsalva) that can stop the tachycardia.
-Other patients need to take daily medication to prevent the arrhythmia.

 WHERE TO GET MORE INFORMATION